What is Linguistics?

 For information about the careers that a major or minor in linguistics can prepare you for, see the Linguistic Society of America's FAQ, co-authored by Prof. Kristen Syrett.

 There are numerous career paths a linguistics major might pursue.
+University Career Services has an informative webpage with more information.
 Some core areas are

 The skills developed in the study of linguistics (attention to detail, developing hypotheses and testing them, analytic reasoning) serve as good foundation for various fields including law, teaching, publishing, technical writing, library science, editing and others.